 - Including accessibility when we procure 3rd-party systems or upgrades to existing systems

 The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
-TII is striving to conform with WCAG 2.0 to Level AA by performing periodic reviews to ensure the website remains compliant.
+TII is partially conformant with WCAG 2.1.

 Content that’s not within the scope of the accessibility regulations